jessicanachen/cs372-jc939/docs/SELF_ASSESSMENT.md

 - README clearly articulates a single, unified project goal or research question (3 pts)
 - Project demo video effectively communicates why the project matters to a non-technical audience in non-technical terms (3 pts)
 - Project addresses a real-world problem or explores a meaningful research question (3 pts)
   - All 3 of these articulate one purpose stemming from 1 motivation.
-As mentioned in the demo video the reason why this project matters is because of [TODO].
-Thus, the purpose of this project, is to address this existing problem through [TODO]
+As mentioned in the demo video the reason why this project matters is because of how much information is necessary in order to play Pokemon games, players often amass many tabs and have to search throughout different websites during their game play.
+Thus, the purpose of this project, is to address this existing problem to centralize in one location answers to these questions.
 - Technical walkthrough demonstrates how components work together synergistically (not just isolated experiments) (3 pts)
 - Project shows clear progression from problem → approach → solution → evaluation (3 pts)
 - Design choices are explicitly justified in videos or documentation (3 pts)
 - None of the major components awarded rubric item credit in the machine learning category are superfluous to the larger goals of the project (no unrelated "point collecting") (3 pts)
-  - The technical walkthrough show cases how the components work together to solve the problem, design choices are justified in the video and if not in the video extra documentation can be found [here](../docs/DESIGN_CHOICES.md), in this document can also see how coices regarding points in the ML were made to either solve the problem, or problems that arose throughout development.
+  - The technical walkthrough show cases how the components work together to solve the problem, design choices are justified in the video and if not in the video extra documentation can be found [here](../docs/DESIGN_CHOICES.md), in this document can also see how choices regarding points in the ML were made to either solve the central problem or problems that arose throughout development.
 - Clean codebase with readable code and no extraneous, stale, or unused files (3 pts)

 Total: 24 pts (Though would be capped at 20)